QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 This is a summary of this
 [great video](https://www.youtube.com/watch?v=Gf8LOFNnils&ab_channel=PandemoniumGames)
-if you can watch it that's better.
+if you can watch it, that's better.

 <hr class="sl">